-Dr. Furahini is currently performing his Clinical duties at Kilimanjaro Christian Medical Centre, one of the high volume paediatric ophthalmology clinical units in Tanzania.
-He also provides clinical and surgical training fellowships in paediatric ophthalmology and has attracted many international candidates including Togo, Ethiopia and Cameroon.
+Dr Furahini performs his Clinical duties at Kilimanjaro Christian Medical Centre, one of the high volume paediatric ophthalmology clinical units in Tanzania.
+He also provides paediatric ophthalmology fellowship training and has attracted many international candidates including Togo, Ethiopia and Cameroon.

 He is currently undertaking a PhD as Research Fellow of the Commonwealth Eye Health Consortium at the International Centre for Eye Health, London School of Hygiene & Tropical Medicine.
-The primary goal of his PhD research project is to develop and validate an effective primary care based screening tool for detection of cataract in infants and neonates, determine the presence of intrauterine infectious causes and explore the effect of timing of congenital cataract surgery on visual outcome and nystagmus in Tanzania.
+The primary goal of his PhD research project is to develop and validate an effective primary care based screening tool for detection of cataract in infants and neonates, determine the presence of intrauterine infectious causes and explore the optimal timing for congenital cataract surgery in Tanzanian.

 Dr Nyawira Mwangi

 Dr Nyawira Mwangi is undertaking a PhD as a Research Fellow of the Commonwealth Eye Health Consortium at the International Centre for Eye Health, London School of Hygiene & Tropical Medicine.
 She commenced the PhD studies in September 2015.